ricardoquesada/bluepad32/docs/pair_ds3.md

 In this example, the ESP32 Address is "CC:50:E3:AF:E2:96".

-### Plugin the DS3 gamepad
+### Plug in the DS3 gamepad

-Plugin the DS3 gamepad to your PC.
+Plug in the DS3 gamepad to your PC.
 Should work on all Linux, Mac and Windows, although I only tested it on Linux.

 ### Pair it